when-to-water/dashboard/README.md

-# dashboard
+# when-to-water dashboard
 All the plant info, all the time.
+Find me at https://when-to-water.github.io/dashboard/.